Diana Jaye Coluntino

 Sopheak Sam is currently a BFA student at Massachusetts College of Art and Design, where he is a double major in Painting and Studio for Interrelated Media (SIM).

 Sopheak works at the intersections of design, social practice, fine arts and new media.
-He was a finalist for the inaugural EforAll (Entrepreneurship For All) business accelerator, and one of the selected awardees.
+He was a finalist for the first ever EforAll (Entrepreneurship For All) business accelerator, and one of the selected awardees, and one of the youngest recipients to achieve this honor.
 Sopheak is interested in capitalist systems that inhibit environmental efforts, and has recently taken an art/design course in sustainable projects, where he brought to light corporate transparency in an installation and video performance piece: examining the unjust lobbying that led to policymaking against mandatory GMO labeling, as well as the information gap between people and products, as part of an entrenched consumerist culture.

-Sopheak is currently a marketing intern at Colleges of the Fenway consortium, and spent the previous summer interning at the Isabella Stewart Gardner Museum.
+Sopheak is currently a summer intern for Sweety's in New York, and spent the previous year interning at the Isabella Stewart Gardner Museum and the Colleges of the Fenway consortium.
 He has previously worked with EforAll, Cultural Organization of Lowell, Greater Lowell Community Foundation, and The Revolving Museum.
 He hopes to obtain a postgraduate residency in Cambodia to conjointly further his art, and do research on socio-political factors that affect urban and environmental sustainability in developing countries.